 Not all systems offer stencil vacuum functionality and if they do, it is often an optional extra.
 One of the solutions offering vacuum functionality as standard, is the Yamaha YCP10 Stencil Printer.

 Filling the apertures with solder paste

 Filling apertures with solder paste can be a challenge.
-Ensuring apertures are filled adequately i.e. not over filled or under filled, requires quite a few considerations.
+Ensuring apertures are filled adequately, i.e. not over filled or under filled, require quite a few considerations.
 These can range from the quality of the solder paste, to factors such as the pressure, speed and angle the paste leaves the squeegee.
 Below are some of the considerations required to ensure apertures are adequately filled.

 It’s easy to assume that following the data from the Gerber File should lead to a perfectly printed board.
 However, there are quite a few variables between the beginning and the end of the process, that can cause a range of imperfections to occur.
 Temperature and consistency of the paste, ambient temperature and humidity, squeegee pressure, and the separation speed can all affect the quality of the paste and overall alignment.

 - Temperature – As paste is thixotropic and can therefore change its viscosity under stress (such as a change in temperature) it is essential that the temperature is kept constant, ensuring the viscosity remains stable.
 The viscosity of the paste will dictate the pressure and speed required to create the board.
 If this changes, and the pressure and speed is kept the same, some imperfections will occur such as misalignment issues.

 - Pressure – It’s important to get the squeegee pressure right, to prevent stencil deformation patterns.
 Most pastes work well with a pressure of 0.45 – 0.57 kg/in force, but if you prefer to be cautious, begin by setting the squeegee low and start testing until you get a clean wipe.